 Food

-Indiana myotises are insectivores, eating primarily moths and beetles but also true flies and aquatic insects such as caddis flies and stone flies.
-These insects are captured and eaten "on the wing."
+Indiana myotises are insectivores, eating primarily moths and beetles but also true flies, true bugs, and aquatic insects such as caddis flies and stone flies.
+These insects are captured and eaten in flight.

 Status